List of Neighbours characters introduced in 2013: Nell Rebecchi

+Following Toadie's wedding to Terese Willis (Rebekah Elmaloglou), Nell tells Hugo that she is opposed to their marriage and believes that Toadie is better suited to Melanie.
+Nell begins planting reminders of Melanie and Terese's ex-husband, Paul Robinson (Stefan Dennis), around the house.
+When she is out, Hugo snoops in her bag and picks up one of Melanie's china pigs.
+When Terese catches him, she confronts Nell, who says that her and Toadie are in denial about still loving Melanie and Paul.
+After hearing that Melanie's close friend Sharon Davies (Jessica Muschamp) is in town, she meets up with her, who gives Nell Melanie's address.
+When she goes to Melanie's house, she goes through the door and is knocked out by Eden Shaw (Costa D'Angelo), who had broken into her home.
+Melanie later finds her and returns her to Ramsay Street.

 Amber Turner

 Amber Turner, played by Jenna Rosenow, made her first screen appearance on 7 February 2013.
 The character and Rosenow's casting was announced on 4 November 2012.
 The actress previously appeared in Neighbours as an extra.
 Of her casting, Rosenow revealed "It's very exciting.
 I auditioned for the role and got short-listed and had a call back, then was told I got the role."
 Amber is Matt (Josef Brown) and Lauren Turner's (Kate Kendall) only daughter.
 Kendall described her as "the typical teenage girl", while Rosenow called her "a regular 17-year-old."
 The actress went on to reveal that Amber is a little naive and was keeping a secret from her family.
 Rosenow commented "She seems like the perfect good girl, but she may not be."
 An online spin-off called Amber's Blog, which features Amber documenting her family's move from Mount Isa to Erinsborough.